What is it?

 - Alendronate (Fosamax)

 - Green coffee might decrease how much alendronate (Fosamax) the body absorbs.
-Taking coffee and alendronate (Fosamax) at the same time can decrease the effectiveness of alendronate (Fosamax).
+Taking green coffee and alendronate (Fosamax) at the same time might decrease the effectiveness of alendronate (Fosamax).
 Don't take green coffee within two hours of taking alendronate (Fosamax).

 - Clozapine (Clozaril)